 The only thing necessary for the triumph of evil is for good men to do nothing. ~ Edmund Burke

 Do you think that if enough of the male population would be open about their preference for larger women there would be such a vast stigma on them as there is today?
-I can guarantee you there wouldn’t.
+I can guarantee you there wouldn’t be.

-In a later message the co-organizer let me know that there shouldn’t have to be the kind of attention that I facilitate with my work on YouTube and on this website.
-I argued with her that yes, in a perfect world where everyone would accept one another that wouldn’t have to be the case. — But this world isn’t perfect, and many women and men have praised and thanked me, even though I have never wanted praise or thankfullness.
+In a later message, the co-organizer let me know that there shouldn’t have to be the kind of attention that I facilitate with my work on YouTube and on this website.
+I argued with her that yes, in a perfect world where everyone would accept one another that wouldn’t have to be the case. — But this world isn’t perfect, and many women and men have praised and thanked me, even though I have never wanted praise or thankfulness.
 Their letters showed me that there is a need for this kind of vindication. — In elaborating my response to her I drew a parallel with ‘Doctors without borders’, and said that in a perfect world there wouldn’t be any wars, but that there are.
-I then asked her if she likewise would expect the people working for said organization to cease their work as well, because there shouldn’t be war in the first place.
-The point I was trying to get across to her is that the world is the way it is; there is discrimination, and there is war, and there are people who try to do good in this world and (attempt to) fix at least some of the mess in it.
-I argued that it’s not helpful to tell those individuals that they shouldn’t expect praise and thankfulness (because most of us don’t anyway), and that what they preach is a fetish, and that when you are the one they admire and say those things, you are hurting them as well as their cause, the plus-size community and the world as a whole.
+I then asked her if she likewise would expect the people working for the said organization to cease their work as well, because there shouldn’t be war in the first place.
+The point I was trying to get across to her is that the world is the way it is; there is discrimination, and there are wars, and there are people who try to do good in this world and (attempt to) fix at least some of the mess in it.
+I argued that it’s not helpful to tell those individuals that they have a fetish “shouldn’t expect praise and thankfulness” (because most of us don’t anyway), and that what they preach “is a fetish”, and that when you are the one they admire and you say those things, then you are hurting them as well as their cause and the plus-size community as a whole.

-Perhaps you may find that the concerns raised in this article are a bit far-fetched, or exaggerated, but for someone who has been part of this community and researched the mechanics of discrimination, this is a very real issue, and a concern.
-For those of you women who read this and have – or in the future may – express your displeasure for men who are openly admiring you, please think twice about it because you’re directly responsible (not indirectly) for your own acceptance in society, and of other women like you.
+Perhaps you may find that the concerns raised in this article are a bit far-fetched, or exaggerated, but for someone who has been part of this community and researched the mechanics of discrimination, this is a very real issue and a concern.
+For those of you women who read this and in the future may express your displeasure for men who are openly admiring you, please think twice about it because you’re directly responsible (not indirectly) for your own acceptance in society, and for other women like you.